-Bat/Bar Mitzvah: Becoming a bat or bar mitzvah at Temple Beth-El includes the study of Hebrew, learning the teachings of Torah, leading and participating in Shabbat services and performing mitzvot.
-In order to be properly prepared for one’s bat/bar mitzvah, in addition to the child’s formal learning in Temple Beth-El’s Religious School, there are individually scheduled meetings with the Cantor and with a Rabbi.
-The bat/bar mitzvah date is set on the temple calendar up to three years in advance of the date of the ceremony.
+Bat/Bar Mitzvah – Becoming a bat or bar mitzvah at Temple Beth-El includes the study of Hebrew, learning the teachings of Torah, leading and participating in Shabbat services and performing mitzvot.
+In order to be properly prepared for one’s bat/bar mitzvah, in addition to the child’s formal learning in Temple Beth-El’s Religious School, there are individually scheduled meetings with the Cantor and the Rabbi.
+The bat/bar mitzvah date is set on our calendar up to three years in advance of the date of the ceremony.

-Brit HaBat: In Reform tradition, we also welcome our baby girls in to the covenant with a special ceremony, ideally celebrated also on the eighth day of the child’s life.
+Brit HaBat – In Reform tradition, we welcome our baby girls into the covenant with a special ceremony, ideally celebrated also on the eighth day of the child’s life.
 This ceremony parallels the brit milah ceremony for boys but with the obvious omission of circumcision.

-Brit (Brit Milah): Jewish Ritual Circumcision: A Jewish baby boy’s circumcision marks his entrance into the covenant (brit) with God.
+Brit (Brit Milah) – Jewish Ritual Circumcision: A Jewish baby boy’s circumcision marks his entrance into the covenant (brit) with God.
 Circumcision is performed on the eighth day of a baby boy’s life.
 During the circumcision ceremony, a baby boy is given his name.
 The circumcision is performed by a mohel, a Jewish person who is educated in the relevant Jewish law and surgical procedures.
-While our rabbis are not trained mohels, the temple is often used for this ceremony and celebration.
+While our rabbis are not trained mohels, our synagogue is often used for this ceremony and celebration.

-Mourning/Shiva: The Minyan Group of the Caring Community is available to conduct shiva minyanim in the home.
+Mourning/Shiva – Our Chesed Community minyan volunteers are available to conduct shiva minyanim in the home.